 The most common use case for a waterfall chart is displaying three total columns with the changes between.
 Often these are three different years with profit and loss comparison and a midpoint total column.

-Waterfall charts include the option to change the color of columns representing Positive Change and Negative Change, as well as changing Column Types so that either Total value or Change is represented.
+Waterfall charts include the option to change the color of columns representing Positive Change and Negative Change, as well as changing Column Types so that either a Total value or Change is represented.